-Function Fast Vcc ramp after device power up may cause a reset level, an abrupt ramp of Vcc at a rate dV/dT > 1V/100us can cause a brownout condition to be incorrectly detected even though Vcc does not fall below the brownout threshold.
+Function Fast Vcc ramp after device power up may cause a reset

+At initial power-up, after Vcc crosses the brownout threshold and reaches a constant level, an abrupt ramp of Vcc at a rate dV/dT > 1V/100us can cause a brownout condition to be incorrectly detected even though Vcc does not fall below the brownout threshold.
+This causes the device to undergo a reset.